EXPLAINER: How do we know when a recession has begun?

 Higher rates will also likely weigh on businesses' willingness to invest in new buildings, machinery and other equipment.
 If companies reduce spending and investment, they'll also start to slow hiring.
 Rising caution among companies about spending freely could lead eventually to layoffs.
 If the economy were to lose jobs and the public were to grow more fearful, consumers would further reduce spending.

 The Fed's rapid rate hikes have raised the likelihood of recession in the next two years to nearly 50%, Goldman Sachs economists have said.
-And Bank of America economists now forecast a “mild” recession later this year.
+And Bank of America economists now forecast a “mild” recession later this year, while Deutsche Bank expects a recession early next year.

 WHAT ARE SOME SIGNS OF AN IMPENDING RECESSION?